 1 In cases of chronic illness or long-term complaints, such as asthma, diabetes or epilepsy;

-2 Cases where children are recovering from a short-term illness, are well enough to return to school but are receiving a course of anti-biotics etc.
+2 Cases where children are recovering from a short-term illness, are well enough to return to school but are receiving a course of anti-biotics that is to be taken four times a day.

 It is recommended that wherever it is practicable a child's own parent should administer medicine to a child at school, but if this is impossible the following guidelines must be followed: